-The Initial draft was completed with input from forensic evaluator staff from the six offices at the end of December.
+• The Initial draft was completed with input from forensic evaluator staff from the six offices at the end of December.
 The policy was placed in PolicyTech for further review in January and February 2023.
 Policy was reviewed by supervisors and the director and edits were made.
 The revised policy was then sent out to the policy reviewers at the end of April.
 Once all reviews are completed by the policy team (which includes the attorney general's office), the new draft will be shared with evaluators and labor.
 The next iteration of the draft was planned for October 2023.
-However, with the increase in in-patient competency referrals at WSH requiring staff to focus on completing evaluations, the next iteration for review is planned for January 2024.
-The subsequent draft was reviewed in early 2024 but with the continued increase in inpatient referrals, the assigned writer has not been able to resume work in updating the policy for its third iteration.
-The current plan is that the third and final draft will be completed by the end of 2024.
+A third iteration was completed at the end of 2024 and in early 2025 the main writer met with the forensic evaluators to answer any questions.
+Based on questions and feedback, a revised policy was completed at the end of April 2025.
+The updated policy is under review and once finalized, notice will be sent to the union.

-C. Labor Coordination: Engage labor leaders and members.
+C. Labor Co ordination: Engage labor leaders and members.
 Key Conduct ongoing bi-monthly meetings with labor leaders.
-Milestones Status/End Ongoing Dates Anticipated Discuss policy, budget and operational changes likely required to Outcome & comply with the Trueblood requirements.
-Assumptions
+Milestones Status/End Ongoing Dates Anticipated Outcome & Assumptions Discuss policy, budget and operational changes likely required to comply with the Trueblood requirements.
 Obtain staff necessary to safely support operation of additional forensic and civil beds at the state hospitals.
 Obtain necessary psychiatrists and physicians to supplement services proved by employees at WSH to safely support the operation of additional forensic and civil beds.

 Results No active demand to bargain for this reporting period.

 Achieved &

 Barriers to

 Completion